Waverly Middle School Science

 The middle school curriculum at Waverly (Issues and Science 3rd Edition) was developed at the Lawrence Hall of Science at UC Berkeley by SEPUP (Science Education for Public Understanding Program) which creates innovative science curriculum for use in 6-12 education.
 Issue-oriented science forms the core of SEPUP's curriculum materials.
 Every unit uses personal and societal issues to provide thematic continuity for student investigations and observations.
 Relevant issues provide a framework for student work and reflection and a context in which to understand concepts.
 All students need to develop an understanding of science and technology to make informed personal and community decisions.
 At Waverly, students learn how to gather and interpret scientific evidence about issues of interest to them and their community.
-As a result, they begin to appreciate to power of science to understand the natural world.
+As a result, they begin to appreciate the power of science to understand the natural world.
 They also begin to recognize that science is much more than a set of answers to be learned, but rather a way of asking questions.

 Over the course of two years, the middle school science program covers eight units in both life science and physical science.
 Classes are mixed age, with 8th grade students mentoring 7th grade students to develop proficiency in the practices of science and engineering.
 Each spring , 7th grade students complete a survey to help choose the units for their 8th grade year.
 Descriptions of the units follow: